survoai/humalect-docs/docs/03-components-and-their-relationship.md

 # Relationship between various commonly used terms

 ## Cluster
-Cluster refers to the kubernetes clusters that are created via the Humalect platform.
+Cluster refers to the Kubernetes clusters that are created via the Humalect platform.
 These are managed K8s EKS/AKS clusters provided by cloud providers.
 Cluster is the starting point and everything that exists in the Humalect world gets created inside clusters.

 To know more about cluster, visit [Cluster](./../docs/cluster-overview).

 ![image.png](./../static/img/components-relationship.png)

 ### Environments
-An `environment` is a self contained namespace in the kubernetes cluster that hosts multiple application deployments and datasources.
+An `environment` is a self contained namespace in the Kubernetes cluster that hosts multiple application deployments and datasources.

 Every cluster can have multiple environments.
 Each environment is logically separated from the other.